 To get old lights replaced with energy-efficient LED lights for free, all you need is get in touch with an LED lighting installer like us who can help you switch to LED lights for free in Victoria under the Victorian Energy Upgrades Program.
-Worried about the authenticity of products installed and documentation?
+Worried about the authenticity of the products installed and documentation?
 Don’t!
 We install products approved under the VEU scheme to meet quality and safety standards.
-Brands we use are Ecobulb, Onsemi, Primsal, etc. As for the paperwork, we do it on your behalf to ensure your successful participation in the program to avail free LED replacement.
+Brands we use are Ecobulb, Onsemi, Primsal, etc. As for the paperwork, we do it on your behalf to ensure your successful participation in the program to avail the free LED replacement.

 Why LED bulbs are Better than Incandescent & CFL Bulbs?